Sovereign Military Order of Malta

-The Order's modern-day role is largely focused on providing humanitarian assistance and assisting with international humanitarian relations, for which purpose it has had permanent observer status at the United Nations General Assembly since 1994.
-The Order employs about 52,000 doctors, nurses, auxiliaries and paramedics assisted by 100,000 volunteers in more than 120 countries, assisting children, homeless, disabled, elderly, and terminally ill people, refugees, and people with leprosy around the world without distinction of ethnicity or religion.
+The order's modern-day role is largely focused on providing humanitarian assistance and assisting with international humanitarian relations.
+The order employs about 52,000 doctors, nurses, auxiliaries and paramedics assisted by 100,000 volunteers in more than 120 countries, assisting children, homeless, disabled, elderly, and terminally ill people, refugees, and people with leprosy around the world without distinction of ethnicity or religion.
 (Note: The order's website says "its programmes include medical and social assistance, disaster relief in the case of armed conflicts and natural catastrophes, emergency services and first aid corps, help for the elderly, the handicapped and children in need and the provision of first aid training, and support for refugees and internally displaced persons regardless of race, origin or religion.")
 Through its worldwide relief corps, Malteser International, the order aids victims of natural disasters, epidemics and war.

-The Order maintains diplomatic relations with 115 states, enters into treaties, and issues its own passports, coins and postage stamps.
+The order maintains diplomatic relations with 115 states, enters into treaties, and issues its own passports, coins and postage stamps.
 Its two headquarters buildings in Rome enjoy extraterritoriality, and it maintains embassies in other countries.
 The three principal officers are counted as citizens.
-The Order has been a United Nations General Assembly observer since 1994, granted in view of its "long-standing dedication [...] in providing humanitarian assistance and its special role in international humanitarian relations"; the same category is held by other non-state entities such as the International Olympic Committee and International Committee of the Red Cross.
+The order has been a United Nations General Assembly observer since 1994, granted in view of its "long-standing dedication [...] in providing humanitarian assistance and its special role in international humanitarian relations"; the same category is held by other non-state entities such as the International Olympic Committee and International Committee of the Red Cross.